 So, resampling allows you to print larger whilst retaining the PPI value of your choice.

-The viewing distance of a photo makes a real difference to how we perceive it.
-Viewing a 300 PPI photo up close will allow us to see all of the detail, sure, but with a billboard we won’t be doing this.
+The viewing distance of a photo makes a real difference in how we perceive it.
+Viewing a 300 PPI photo up close will allow us to see all of the detail, sure, but with a billboard, we won’t be doing this.
 15 PPI is more than enough since people will be standing many metres away from it.